ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The elements of the "authorizations" array are immutable once set, except for their "status" fields.
-If any other part of the object changes after the object is created, the client MUST consider the application invalid.
+If any other part of the object changes after the object is created, the client MUST consider the order invalid.

-The "authorizations" array in the challenge SHOULD reflect all authorizations that the CA takes into account in deciding to issue, even if some authorizations were fulfilled in earlier applications or in pre-authorization transactions.
-For example, if a CA allows multiple applications to be fufilled based on a single authorization transaction, then it SHOULD reflect that authorization in all of the applications.
+The "authorizations" array in the challenge SHOULD reflect all authorizations that the CA takes into account in deciding to issue, even if some authorizations were fulfilled in earlier orders or in pre-authorization transactions.
+For example, if a CA allows multiple orders to be fufilled based on a single authorization transaction, then it SHOULD reflect that authorization in all of the order.

 ### Authorization Objects